[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 “Yes, I would like that,” Loki said, grinning at her like a lovesick boy.

 Sigyn couldn’t help but return the smile.
 She could smell him on the cloak—perhaps a little too much, but he’d been travelling and needed a bath.
 As she laid his pungent cloak on the bench to dry, she thought about giving him a thorough wash in the morning once the boys had left for the day.
-Even when he was dirty, she loved the smell of him, his earthy musk and smoky clothes and … and what was that terrible burning smell?
+Even when he was dirty, she loved the smell of him, his earthy musk and smoky clothes.

-Sigyn looked up to see Loki’s hands on fire.
-“What are you doing?”
+A sudden, acrid stench alarmed Sigyn, who looked up to see Loki’s hands on fire.
+“What are you doing!?”

 The yelling startled Loki, who extinguished his flaming digits and pulled them close to his body.
 “I was trying to burn the pitch off my hands.”